 BepiColombo is Europe's first mission to Mercury.
-It will set off in 2017 on a journey to the smallest and least explored terrestrial planet in our Solar System.
-When it arrives at Mercury in January 2024, it will endure temperatures in excess of 350 °C and gather data during its 1 year nominal mission, with a possible 1-year extension.
+It will set off in 2018 on a journey to the smallest and least explored terrestrial planet in our Solar System.
+When it arrives at Mercury in late 2025, it will endure temperatures in excess of 350 °C and gather data during its 1 year nominal mission, with a possible 1-year extension.
 The mission comprises two spacecraft: the Mercury Planetary Orbiter (MPO) and the Mercury Magnetospheric Orbiter (MMO).
 BepiColombo is a joint mission between ESA and the Japan Aerospace Exploration Agency (JAXA), executed under ESA leadership.

 #13: BepiColombo integration and functional testing completed at Thales Alenia Space in Turin 21 July 2014 Integration and functional testing activities for the protoflight models of the BepiColombo Mercury Planetary Orbiter, Mercury Transfer Module, and Magnetospheric Orbiter Sunshield and Interface Structure have now been completed at the Thales Alenia Space facility in Turin, Italy.
 Read more